MEET THE TEAM

 She is qualified in Interpersonal, Civil & Commercial, Workplace, SEND's and Family Mediation and undertook additional training that enables her to consult with children and young people.
 She has also delivered Level 2 Restorative Justice Conferences on behalf of Greater Manchester Police.
 She delivers conflict coaching to individuals on a one to one basis, to enable them to develop strategies that can help them transform their conflict.

 She is actively involved in the North West Network of Mediators, delivering workshops and mediation practice supervision to its members.
 Julie also attends Midlands Mediation Network events and was appointed as a Director on the board of the College of Mediators in November 2016.
+More recently Julie has also been appointed as a Non Executive Director to the board of Direct Mediation Services.
 She is passionate about reflective practice and engages in a process of continuous learning and professional development, attending external supervision.